Parents upset over Athens Drive fight suspensions

 Jermaine Lovon Canteen, 18, was charged with second-degree trespass and simple assault.

 Khadeem Fleming, 21, and Craig Campbell, 19, were also charged.
-Officials said Campbell was charged with trespassing, simple affray and inciting a riot.
-Fleming was charged with simple assault.
+Canteen, Fleming and Campbell were not students at the school.